Park Milutin Milanković: History

 New building of the Belgrade Observatory, as previously a rented private house was used, was built and opened on 1 May 1891 on the location of modern park.
 The site atop of Vračar hill was specifically chosen due to its elevation.
 The building was specifically constructed for that purpose.
 It was constructed according to the design of architect Dimitrije T. Leko and equipped with the modern small instruments for astronomical and meteorological observations.
 Two small astronomical pavilions were also built.
-The Observatory was a workshop for practical training for the students of the Grand School and People's Observatory, but was opened for the citizens, too – for example, in 1910 the Halley's comet was observed.
+The Observatory was a workshop for practical training for the students of the Grand School and People's Observatory, but was opened for the citizens, too – for example, in 1910 Halley's Comet was observed.
 Apart from its importance for astronomy and meteorology, the newly built Observatory was a cradle of the seismic and geomagnetic researches in Serbia as the observatory was equipped with a seismograph.
 In 1924, by ruling of the Faculty Council the Observatory was divided into two separate institutions: Astronomical Observatory and Meteorological Observatory of Belgrade University.
 In 1929 funds were granted for the constructions of a new, modern, observatory, at 6 km distance southeast from the city's centre, at the 253 m high hill on Veliki Vračar, while the old building remained a meteorological observatory.
 As original Serbian word for an observatory was zvezdara, old building became known as the "Stara Zvezdara" (Old Zvezdara) while the new observatory was simply called "Zvezdara", giving its name to the Veliki Vračar hill, the surrounding forest, the neighborhood which developed later and the modern municipality of Zvezdara.

 Around the building, a park was planted in the 1950s, retaining the name of Stara Zvezdara.
 In 2010 the name of the park was changed to the Park Milutin Milanković, after a worldwide renown scientist Milutin Milanković who worked for decades in the observatory.
 The building is today the seat of the Center for the Climate Changes "Milutin Milanković".
 Park was renovated and re-opened under the new name on 28 December 2010.